 Once the penny drops on this concept (state being a flow of events — rather than a crude set of records representing the latest view), the immutable world becomes a magical place to inhabit.
 A land of event-sourced wonder and possibility that transcends time itself.
 And when done right this can definitely make real-time apps easier to accomplish, you just broadcast the flow of events to everyone interested so they can build their own representation of the present and write back their own changes into the communal flow.

 But at some point you wake up and realise that all that wonder and magic do not come for free.
-Unlike your eager colleagues, your stakeholders (yea, the people who pay you) care little about fashion and a lot about the money they pay to build a product they can sell.
+Unlike your eager colleagues, your stakeholders (yea, the people who pay you) care little about philosophy or fashion and a lot about the money they pay to build a product they can sell.
 And the bottom line is that its harder to write immutable code and easier to break it, plus there is little point having an immutable front-end if you don’t have a back-end to support it.
 When (and if!) you finally convince your stakeholders that you should publish and consume events via a push techology like WebSockets, you find out what a pain it is to scale in production.